tophat/monodeploy/CONTRIBUTING.md

 You can use `yarn build:babel:watch` to rebuild the lib directory (minus typescript definitions) on source file change.

 ## Tips

+### Configuring Your IDE

+#### VSCode

+You'll need to download the [ZipFS](https://marketplace.visualstudio.com/items?itemName=arcanis.vscode-zipfs) extension to be able to use functionality such as "Go To Definition" with the zipped npm packages.

+In a Typescript file, <kbd>Cmd + Shift + P</kbd> will open the command menu.
+Select "TypeScript: Select Typescript Version..." and use the version from the workspace.

 ### Debugging Yarn API Packages